Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Without rules, naturism could not exist sustainably in a collective setting.

-In short: a clear framework for total freedom
+In short: they create a clear framework for total freedom

-The operation and rules of a naturist campsite or village are based on a simple balance:
+The running and rules of a naturist campsite or village are based on a simple balance:

 ✔️ freedom of the body